rbind/mikmart/content/post/2019-10-01-how-to-install-rtools-in-a-custom-location.md

 > Note how we embed another variable $(WIN) which is set by R to either "32" or "64" depending on the target.
 Thereby this BINPREF works for both architectures.
 Also note that R requires forward slashes here.

-Knowing two additional pieces of information would have saved me quite a bit of time:
+There's two additional pieces of information I wish I had known:

-1. The trailing forward slash **must** be there.
+1. The path **must not** have spaces in it.
-2. The path **must not** have spaces in it.
+2. The trailing forward slash **must** be there.

 ## Debug